 I've never visited Egypt.

-We often use it with expressions like ever, never, yet, already, before, How often?, three times, this week/month.
+We often use it with expressions that can mean 'before now' like ever, never, yet, already, before, this week/month, how often?, three times.

 Look at these two examples:

 - I've only eaten sushi once.

 - I ate sushi with my sister last month.

 The first example is the present perfect because we are thinking about experiences in your life before now.
 The second is the past simple because you aren't thinking about your whole life - you are thinking about one finished time (last month).
 Don't use the present perfect when you say a finished past time (e.g. 'on Tuesday', 'in 2002').

 Students sometimes worry about when to use the present perfect continuous (have been doing).
 The good news is, we don't usually use the present perfect continuous with these before now time expressions.
 So if you see ever, never, already etc. you know that you should only use the present perfect simple (have done).
 You can read more about when to use the present perfect continuous here.